 - Mountain bikes and helmets

-The wildlife in the area is prolific and this is largely thanks to the conversation efforts of Arkaba.
-Since 2009 Arkaba has worked hard to transform what was once an outback station into a private wildlife conservancy and following numerous successful programs the station has won awards and wildlife in the area is thriving.
-Expect regular sightings of Australia’s three largest macropods, the Red Kangaroo, Western Grey Kangaroo and the Common Wallaroo as well as far less common species and some wonderful birdlife.
+The wildlife in the area is prolific and this is largely thanks to the conversation efforts of Arkaba who have worked hard to transform what was once an outback station into a private wildlife conservancy.
+Expect regular sightings of Australia’s three largest macropods, the Red Kangaroo, Western Grey Kangaroo and the Common Wallaroo, as well as far less common species and some wonderful birdlife.

 Daily activities are including in a stay at Arkaba and these range from 4WD open top safaris (topped off with sundowners as the sunsets), bushwalking and bird and wildlife watching.
 Also available at additional cost are scenic flights for the most awesome views of the Flinders Ranges as well as heli-swagging and guided Aboriginal walks.